SlaxWeb/Framework-Docs/docs/_sources/gettingstarted/homepage.rst.txt

 Be sure to create the View classes for **Head** and **Foot** as well!
 We are going to need them.

+..
+NOTE:
+   As of v0.6 Templates do no longer require a *View* object, and can be loaded directly.
+The same applies to Sub-Views, or Sub-Templates.
+For more information please refer to the :ref:`gen topics viewtpl avoid view` and :ref:`gen topics viewtpl subtemplates` sections of the documentation

 Rendering the view
 ------------------